solus-project/budgie-desktop/README.md

 *budgie-panel:*

-GTK3 C "panel" application.
+GTK3 "panel" application.
 Supports task switching, has a menu, a simple "clock", and a battery indicator.
+Customisable applet support coming soon.

 *budgie-session:*